Student & Parent Handbook

 The best way for parents to communicate with Academy instructors is via email.
 Instructors will do their best to respond within two business days.
 Email responses may be slightly delayed during midterms and finals, since our instructors are busy grading.
 When necessary, instructors will make individual appointments to meet with concerned parents.

 Please note: If you have any questions or concerns regarding a particular course or instructor, please contact the instructor before reaching out to the administration.
-You may copy the dean ([email protected]) on any email sent to an instructor.
+You may copy the administration ([email protected]) on any email sent to an instructor.

 While we encourage parents to monitor student work submission and course progress, we do believe it is important for students to work independently.
 Read our guide on how much help you should be giving your student for more information.